-Food rules are out the window.
-Take bread for example.
-In the past, there were two options – white or brown.
+Growing up there were two bread options – white or brown.
 That’s it.
-Today, supermarket shelves and bakeries making spruced-up breads, trendy.
-Allergens and dietary requirements have also pushed the need to seek alternatives, other than conventional wheat flours.
-With the wide variety of gluten free flours and nut flours available, baking your own bread has never been easier.
+Today, supermarket shelves and bakeries offer a host of trendy breads from artisanal sourdoughs, dark Nordic loaves, enriched sweet breads and everything in between.
+Allergens have also driven creativity making use of unconventional flours and flavours.
+With the wide variety of gluten free and nut flours available, baking your own bread has never been easier.

 I first saw this recipe on Bailey’s beautiful blog, Vanilla Blonde.
-To be honest, I was a bit sceptical about the flavour.
-It turned out surprisingly well and since then, this recipe has become one of our favourite grain-free seed breads.
+To be honest, I was sceptical about the flavour and texture.
+It turned out surprisingly well.
+Since then, this recipe has become one of our favourite grain-free breads.
 I’ve adapted the original recipe and made an Italian inspired zucchini bread using my super green basil pesto.
 You can find the pesto recipe here.

 - 1 tablespoon olive oil